Blockchain Forensics and Compliance: Investigating Digital Assets for AML in Cyprus

 In the digital-asset world of the Cyprus market, blockchain forensics has already graduated from being a niche tool to a compliance requirement.
 As CASPs and CIFs, accountants, and lawyers adjust to FATF standards, MiCAR obligations, and CySEC oversight, the investigation and traceability of blockchain transactions become a central part of the AML compliance.

 Those firms that fail to adopt blockchain forensics expose themselves to monetary penalties, suffer reputational damage, and run the risk of their suspension onto the license list.
-Onto the other hand, those willing to incorporate forensic trainings and tooling set themselves as a credible player in the Malta fintech-friendly ecosystem.
+Onto the other hand, those willing to incorporate forensic trainings and tooling set themselves as a credible player in the Cyprus fintech-friendly ecosystem.

 References